 What Documentation Will Be Required?

 It depends on your unique business after you have made the application.
 In many cases, all you will need are four months of recent bank statements.
 Your personally assigned loan advisor will talk you through this process – according to the reviews, these advisors are very responsive and helpful.

 What Happens in the Case of a Default?

 You are protected up to $250,000 by the FDIC.
 PayPal is very unlikely to default as a substantial global payments provider, and Swift Financial has a lot of capital backing it up.
 If you default, the situation is much more severe – The company could instigate legal proceedings or claim your assets based on the lien/guarantee.
 Any late payments/defaults will crush a credit rating faster than anything else.

 Will the Ucc-1 Lien Affect My Business Standing?

 The existence of a UCC-1 filing will not affect your credit score unless you fail to make a payment on your credit obligations.
 An existing UCC-1 can affect your chances of obtaining further finance, but you can request your lender to delete it after the loan is repaid without any hassle.
 In any case, it is never a good idea to take out multiple forms of short-term credit at the same time.

-No, these are two completely separate products with distinct terms and conditions.
-The PayPal working capital loan is only for businesses that conduct their sales and payment operations through PayPal.
+No, these are two completely separate products with different terms and conditions.
+The PayPal Working Capital Loan is only for businesses that conduct their sales and payment operations through PayPal.